wultra/mtoken-sdk-ios/docs/Operation-Expiration.md

     }

     func operationsChanged(operations: [UserOperation], removed: [UserOperation], added: [UserOperation]) {
-        // simplified but working example how operations can be observed for expiration expirationWatcher.removeAll()
+        // simplified but working example of how operations can be observed for expiration expirationWatcher.removeAll()
         expirationWatcher.add(operations)